viam-devrel/viamcodelabs/site/viamguides/src/cv-checkout/cv-checkout.md

 ### What You’ll Need
 - Sign up for a free Viam account, and then [sign in](https://app.viam.com).
+- A code editor, like VSCode or something similar.

 ### What You’ll Learn
 - How to configure a camera in the Viam platform
 - How to capture images and create your own training dataset
 - How to build and train a custom model using TFLite
 - How to implement your custom model in your machine
+- How to create and connect a simple interface to your Viam machine using Viam's [TypeScript SDK](https://ts.viam.dev/)

 ### Watch the video
  See a demonstration of the CV Checkout (beverage detection):